""

 Given its commitment to students, the Department of Psychology takes seriously its responsibility when admitting an applicant.
 Every piece of information is considered carefully.
 Students are selected on the basis of record of academic achievement, references, evidence of motivation and ability to do research, and also the fit between faculty and student research interests.

-Information regarding applications deadlines is on the program website.
+Information regarding application deadlines is on the program website.
 Applicants should have a completed application in by the deadline to ensure full consideration.
-Most students admitted into the program are supported by either a research or project assistantship, teaching assistantship, or fellowship.
+Most applicants admitted into the program are supported by either a research or project assistantship, teaching assistantship, or fellowship.

 Admission Selection Criteria